Kodok-ki/leong-building-makemore/README.md

   1. Next is the updating step, where we use a decaying model to update our parameters based on how many iterations have been made.
 After the halfway point of training, we slow down the learning rate by a tenth.

 ### 8. Validation
+ - After the training is done, the neural net is typically tested on the validation (aka dev) set and test sets.
+ - Validation is a test for how well the model can generalise and perform on new, unseen data.
+ - For this one we only needed to test on the validation set since the main goal was more around learning how the training of this neural net worked.
+ - But the validation is just done by doing a forward pass over the entire validation set using your newly trained parameters and producing a loss.
+ - Then you repeat for the training set and produce another loss value.
+ - If the training went to plan, then the two loss values should be in the same ballpark.
+ - This also applies to the test set.
+ - What does it mean if the loss values aren’t in the same ballpark?
+Well assuming all the preprocessing steps were the same, and the data isn’t vastly different, it can mean two things:
+  - A low loss value from the training set and a high loss value from the other two sets means the model is overfitting to the training set.
+This means the model fails to generalise to unseen data.
+  - Conversely, a high loss value from the training set and a low loss value from the other two sets means the model is underfitting.
+This generally means the model isn’t really good at finding patterns.

+### 9. Sampling From the Model
+ - This is where we actually use the model.
+ - Similar to the training, where we passed in context windows containing our letters within a name and embedded them into high dimension vectors, we do the same for sampling.
+ - To produce a single word, we start with a blank container for the word and context window of all ellipses [...], i.e. the initial state of the word.
+ - Then we do a forward pass, passing in the context window and produce a probability distribution for which letter should come next in the word.
+For [...], this means the probability for a letter to be first in a name.
+ - Then with our probability distribution, we do a multinomial sample, i.e. our neural net picks a letter.
+ - Then we add the letter to our container.
+ - Then we repeat this until we land upon our end-character, a ‘.’ (a full stop).
+ - Since our letters are encoded as numbers, we can just do a quick conversion and decode them back into letters.
+### Bonus:
+ - The same model was recreated afterwards but by imitating PyTorch classes so the setup resembles something more along the lines of what a pro would use.